jwil007/wlan-autoroam/README.md

 # wlan-autoroam
 This project uses native Linux tools (iw, wpa_cli, wpa_supplicant, and journalctl) to automatically scan and roam (reassociate) to BSSIDs in your ESS.
 It checks the current SSID you are connected to and identifies candidate APs to roam to above a configurable RSSI threshold.
 The roaming process is sequenced in descending order of RSSI, with the final roam being a return to the original BSSID.

-A web UI is hosted on the local machine via HTTP - you can start the roam process and view the results directly in the web UI.
-You can also run the script directly to view results in stdout.
-Files (json output, raw logs) are saved in the data directory, which is created automatically if it is not present.

-### UI Features:
-1. Graphs broken out by phase (Auth, Assoc, EAP, 4way handshake) for timing comparison.
-2. Details for each roam, including relevent error logs in a text box on the UI.
-3. If a roam fails, logs are automatically saved, and you can download from the web UI.
-4. JSON upload if you happen to have the right file format (you don't).
+#### There are two startup scripts:
+1. `start_autoroam_ui.py` - Starts a web UI via HTTP on localhost.
+The web UI is fully featured, in that you can start the roam, view results, and download logs from it.
+2. `start_autoroam_cli.py` - Runs the roam cycle a single time from your shell.
+Stdout will print basic results, detailed output (json for all roams, debug logs, logs for failed roams) is saved to the data directory, which is automatically.

 ### Requirements:
-A Linux device with a Wi-Fi interface connect to an SSID.
+A Linux device with a Wi-Fi interface connected to an SSID.
 Python3, iw, wpa_cli, wpa_supplicant, and journalctl.

 # Usage
 ## Launch UI
- `python3 start_autoroam_ui.py -p 8080`
+ `python3 start_autoroam_ui.py`
 #### Optional args:
 `-p, --port` HTTP port to launch webserver on.
 Default is 8080.

 ## Run from CLI:
-`python3 start_autoroam_cli.py -i wlan0 -r -75 -d "roam_debug.log"`
+`python3 start_autoroam_cli.py`

  #### Optional args: